Justin Chancellor: Early life

+Career

 Chancellor later joined the band Peach.
 Peach released the album Giving Birth to a Stone and two EPs, and supported Tool in 1994 in Europe before breaking up in 1995.
-In September that year, Chancellor moved to the United States and joined Tool full-time to replace Paul D'Amour who departed during or after the recording of the band's second full-length album.
+In September that year, Chancellor moved to the United States and joined Tool full-time to replace Paul D'Amour who departed during the recording of the band's second full-length album.
 Chancellor has been a full member of the band since the 1996 studio album Ænima.